College professor in Maryland made female students remove shirts, commented on their bodies, investigation finds

 “The shameful underlying facts in this investigation — of a college professor subjecting his entire class to sexual harassment as a condition of instruction — are galling and categorically unacceptable under Title IX,” said Assistant Secretary for Civil Rights Catherine E. Lhamon.
 “I am deeply grateful to Montgomery College for swiftly responding with a thorough investigation and action to address the effects of the hostile environment created by the professor on the students in his class, and I appreciate the additional commitment Montgomery College made to fulfill its remaining obligation under Title IX to ensure that the discriminatory effects end for all its students.”

-Both the OCR letter to Montgomery College and the resolution agreement can be found at the Department of Education’s website.
+Both the OCR letter to Montgomery College and the resolution agreement can be found on the Department of Education’s website.